-However, no congestion issues are noted, and TM will only be in place at night (when traffic flows will be at a minimum) on a rolling programme.
-Pedestrians and NMUs will also not be impacted.
-In addition, the proximity of road space suggests that residents will have a degree of tolerance to noise and disturbance.
+However, no congestion issues are noted, and TM will only be in place at night (when traffic flows will be at a minimum).
+There are no NMU or community facilities with connectivity to the scheme extents, and the proximity of road space suggests that residents will have a degree of tolerance to noise and disturbance.